cosmos/ibc/spec/ics-007-tendermint-client/README.md

 Functions & terms are as defined in [ICS 2](../ics-002-client-semantics).

+The Tendermint light client uses the generalised Merkle proof format as defined in [ICS 8](../ics-008-generalised-merkle-proof-format).

 ### Desired Properties

 This specification must satisfy the client interface defined in ICS 2.